namtranase/airsim-UAV-indoor-obstacle-avoidance/README.md

 This repo is source of paper with title above, you can find it in the link below:
 Link paper: (https://ieeexplore.ieee.org/document/9023811)

-[Cite]: Duc Nam-Tran, et al. "An approach for UAV indoor obstacle avoidance based on AI technique with ensemble of ResNet8 and Res-DQN."
+[cite]: Duc Nam-Tran, et al. "An approach for UAV indoor obstacle avoidance based on AI technique with ensemble of ResNet8 and Res-DQN."
 2019 6th NAFOSTED Conference on Information and Computer Science (NICS).
 IEEE, 2019.

 ## Project structure